 These furnaces are shipped with bottom closure panel installed in bottom return-air opening.
 This panel MUST be in place when only side return air is used.
-Where required by code, seal bottom closure to furnace with tape, mastic or other durable sealing method.

 NOTE: Side return-air openings can be used in UPFLOW and most HORIZONTAL configurations.
 Do not use side return-air openings in DOWNFLOW configuration.
 (See Figure 28, Figure 29, and Figure 30)